 Composer / Arranger / Orchestrator

-Benoît made an early name for himself co-composing three wide-release theatrical Pokémon movies.
-He was also conductor, lead orchestrator, and synth performer on all these features.
-The success of these Pokémon films created a demand for Benoît's outstanding mastery of the symphony orchestra.
-He was then invited to orchestrate for such major Hollywood films as The Day After Tomorrow, Scary Movie 2, Tenacious D in the Pick of Destiny and many more.
+Benoît made an early name for himself as part of the composing team for three wide-release theatrical Pokémon movies, taking on the roles of conductor, lead orchestrator, and synth performer on all three features.
+Following the success of these films, he was then invited to orchestrate for such major Hollywood films as The Day After Tomorrow, Scary Movie 2, Tenacious D in the Pick of Destiny and many more.

-The video game world also attracted Benoît's interest, and he has orchestrated for video games such as Assassin's Creed: Brotherhood, Transformers: The Game, and James Bond 007: Everything or Nothing, among others.
-He has also contributed his bass-playing skills to Lost Planet 3, Soul Calibur, Advent Rising and other video games.
+Benoît has been musically contributing to the video game music industry for over a decade, orchestrating games such as Assassin's Creed: Brotherhood, Transformers: The Game, and James Bond 007: Everything or Nothing, among others.
+He has also contributed his bass-playing skills to Lost Planet 3, Soul Calibur, Advent Rising, Eragon, and other video games.

 Benoît has collaborated with prominent pop artists such as Tenacious D, 'N Sync, and Jackson Browne.